 The dates are subject to change.

-Evaluation of Submissions will occur in three (3) rounds.
 The decisions of the judges will be final in all instances.

 NAB accepts no responsibility for Submissions lost, delayed, damaged, defaced, or mislaid, howsoever caused.